MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-predefined-dynamic-text.md

 Defining data binding requires some understanding of the [Dataverse data model](/powerapps/maker/data-platform/data-platform-intro) to correctly connect the dynamic text to the right data source.

-Pre-defined dynamic text is text that has already been defined by someone else and is ready to be used.
-Customer Insights - Journeys ships with a set of commonly used pieces of pre-defined dynamic text.
-More can be added by you or your teammates (see [Creating and sharing pre-defined dynamic text](real-time-marketing-predefined-dynamic-text.md#creating-and-sharing-pre-defined-dynamic-text)).
+Predefined dynamic text is text that has already been defined by someone else and is ready to be used.
+Customer Insights - Journeys ships with a set of commonly used pieces of predefined dynamic text.
+More can be added by you or your teammates (see [Creating and sharing predefined dynamic text](real-time-marketing-predefined-dynamic-text.md#creating-and-sharing-pre-defined-dynamic-text)).

-## Using pre-defined dynamic text
+## Using predefined dynamic text

-Select **Personalize** in the email or text message editor to see a list of pre-defined dynamic text fragments.
-Next, select some pre-defined dynamic text from the list to insert it into the message:
+Select **Personalize** in the email or text message editor to see a list of predefined dynamic text fragments.
+Next, select some predefined dynamic text from the list to insert it into the message:

 **Email editor**: